-My name is Hannah Neuenschwander (New-inch-wander).
-I’m a Texan relocated to the Midwest working for Monsanto in seed production!
-I was born and raised in the beautiful Texas Hill Country where I spent most of my time outdoors, running around on adventures and playing in mud.
+My name is Hannah Neuenschwander (New-inch-wander) and I’m a born and raised Texan living in the Midwest.
+I grew up in a small town in the beautiful Texas Hill Country where I spent most of my time outdoors, running around on adventures and playing in mud.

-Just before graduation, I accepted a job offer from Monsanto which required moving to Illinois where I began as an entry-level manager at a soybean production facility.
+Just before graduation from A&M, I accepted a job offer from Monsanto which required moving to Illinois where I began as an entry-level manager at a soybean production facility.
 Two years later I relocated again to Iowa where I now reside as a Production Manager in Pre-foundation seed corn production.
 Being a Texan is a huge part of who I am (as is true of most Texans, if you know many), but my reason for leaving Texas has turned out to be a big part of who I’ve become.

 Texan Meets Midwest